Global Education

 Vietnam

 Lunar New Year, or Tet in Vietnam, is one of the largest celebrations of the year.
-Similar to other countries, cleaning and sprucing up your home to bring good luck in the new year is common leading up to Tet.
+Similar to other countries, families commonly clean and spruce up their homes before Tet to bring good luck in the new year.
 Families adorn their homes with red and gold lanterns and other decorations and prepare special foods.

 Like in other cultures, children receive lucky money in red envelopes from adults.
-Traditional costumes, like the áo dài, a silk tunic worn over pants, are worn by both men and women for the holiday.
+Men and women wear traditional clothing, like the áo dài, a silk tunic worn over pants, during the holiday.
 Flowers are an important part of Tet, as they symbolize good luck and prosperity for the coming year.
-Peach blossoms and kumquat trees are put in offices and homes to symbolize wealth and happiness.
+People place peach blossoms and kumquat trees in offices and homes to symbolize wealth and happiness.

 The Philippines